shunhanli/econ/index.md

 ---

-Hello, this is my website.
-You can see my cv here <a href="/simple1.pdf">Download PDF</a>.
+Hi!
+I am a PhD candidate in The School of Economics at .
+You can see my cv <a href="/simple1.pdf">here</a>.